A Writing Workshop in St. Augustine

-I had the opportunity to revisit St. Augustine, Florida last weekend.
-My sister, Sandy and I were attending writer Connie Mae Fowler’s workshop in Summer Haven- only a short drive from America’s oldest city, so we thought- too close not to visit-again.
+I had the opportunity to revisit St. Augustine, on Florida’s historic coast, last weekend.
+My sister, Sandy and I were attending writer Connie Mae Fowler’s workshop in Summer Haven- only a short drive from America’s oldest city, so we thought- too close not to visit again.
 St. Augustine has always been a personal favorite of mine, carrying from wild pirate imaginings of my youth through heartaches and tragedies later in life.
 With walls and streets so ancient, a few more tears go unnoticed in their centuries of tragedy.

-This trip was different- quite peculiar- and not just because it was the first sans children in 7 1/2 years (yes, I called alot and missed them terribly), but this visit we went to places I had never been before- and this time I found out that I was a time traveler- eat your heart out, Dr. Who!
-I do not speak of visiting a museum to go back through time- but it was such a visit that made me realise I had really travelled through centuries…yes indeed.
+This trip was different- quite peculiar- and not just because it was the first sans children in 7 1/2 years (yes, I called a lot and missed them terribly), but this visit we went to places I had never been before- and this time I found out that I was a time traveler- eat your heart out, Dr. Who!
+I do not speak of exploring a museum to go back through time- no, this visit that made me realize I had already traveled through centuries…yes indeed.

-The Colonial Spanish Quarter Museum is found at 29 St. George St in Old St. Augustine.
-Open daily 9am to 5.30pm
+The Colonial Quarter Museum is located at 33 St. George St in Old St. Augustine.
+Open daily 10 am to 5 pm